bonniesjli/SVM-for-Trading/README.md

 - Sell - if price drop more than 2% for the next 7 days
 - Else - Hold

-^For this model, I followed the Programming for Finance tutorial by Sentdex (Harrison Kinsley)

 ### Results:
 47% mean accuracy for all S&P 500 companies in predicting buy/hold/sell